How To Rapidly Scale A Mission-Driven Company Without Selling Out

 - Controlling shares (without ownership of the organization)

-The basic premise is that ownership and control can be separated.
+The basic premise is that economic rights and control rights of the company can be separated, so ownership is in that sense redefined.
 Which means investors can only have part ownership of the shares, with the controlling shares held by the organization.

 The organization’s controlling shares are held by 'stewards', whose goal is to serve and support the organization in pursuing its mission.
 They have formal control over the company, but no economic interest in profit maximization.